vuhung16au/VIT/ITSU3009/00-Vibe-Coding-Workshop/31-TODO-app.md

 # The prompt

 ```
+I want to create a simple TODO application using PHP and MariaDB.
+The first user story I want to implement is:

 As a user, I want to add a new task so that I can quickly capture an item I need to remember.

 Additional requirements:
 - Use PHP
 - Use Maria DB connection and database as created
+- Make the code as simple as possible
+- Don't implement any other functionality unless I tell you to do that
+- Don't implement any test

+More information:

 ```

 #ref.
 [User Stories](User-Stories.md)